ericcwlaw/service-catalog/services/hello-world.md

 int instance
 ```

-When this function is used with the REST automation system, the input object can be converted into an AsyncHttpRequest like this:
+When this function is used with the REST automation system, the input object can be read as an AsyncHttpRequest like this:

 ```java
 AsyncHttpRequest input = new AsyncHttpRequest(body);